 In this post, I’ll walk you through how I applied for our tourist visas (Yes, I am not exempted, unfortunately. 😂).

 2. Two (2) pieces 2×2″ recent colored ID picture, white background

 3. Original Passport (must be valid for more than six months)

 4. Bank Certificate / Bank Statement

 5. Employment Certificate with compensation / Business Registration

-Since my parents are retirees and not running a business, I called the Embassy to ask what should we submit as a substitute for the Employment Certificate / Business Registration.
+Since my parents are retirees and not running a business, I called the Embassy to ask what we should submit as a substitute for the Employment Certificate / Business Registration.
 They said none.